Table of Contents

 woman pinching nose because coworker smells bad

 But the situation doesn’t have to be dramatic.
-If you follow the advice below, addressing workplace smells and hygiene issues can be easier for everyone involved.
+If you follow the advice below, you'll know how to tell an employee they smell and address other hygiene in the workplace issues.

 RELATED: What Kansas City Business Owners Need to Know About the CROWN Act >>